Program in Translation and Intercultural Communication

 Courses outside these categories that contribute to an understanding of intercultural and interlingual communication may be substituted at the discretion of the program director.

-4. Senior Thesis.
+4. Independent Work.
 Students in the program will write a senior thesis that incorporates issues of translation in one or more of its several senses.
 In departments where this option presents a difficulty, a student may petition to have another piece of independent work meet the requirement.
 Such projects may be completed, for instance, during a summer stay abroad.

 Study and Work Abroad